 On June 25–26, 2018, the New York Academy of Sciences hosted Resolution of Inflammation, Infection and Tissue Regeneration, a symposium featuring many of the top researchers in the rapidly developing field of resolution pharmacology including Professor Catherine Godson, UCD Professor of Molecular Medicine and Director, UCD Diabetes Complications Research Centre among the keynote speakers.
 In two days of oral presentations, a poster session, and an extensive panel discussion, speakers and attendees reviewed the biggest advances and challenges in resolution biology.
 The meeting covered the basic biology of inflammation and its resolution, studies on animal models of chronic and acute diseases, and clinical trials of promising new inflammation-resolving drugs.

-The UCD Diabetes Complications Research Centre are delighted to welcome students from Tallaght Community School to a Summer School from Monday 20th - Thursday 23rd August 2018, at the UCD Conway Institute.
-We hope that the event will give our guests an insight into scientific research and might inspire career choices.
+The UCD Diabetes Complications Research Centre were delighted to welcome students from Tallaght Community School to a Summer School that took place on Monday 20th - Thursday 23rd August 2018, at the UCD Conway Institute.
+The event provided our guests with an insight into scientific research that might inspire career choices.